 There are tons of parenting books on the market, and these can really help in terms of learning tricks from the professionals.
 It’s best to read these books before your bring your baby home so that you’re armed with knowledge.

 #52 Ask your pediatrician

 Along with reading books, you can also ask your doctor for tricks that they have discovered in their practice.
-There’s always new studies be-ing conducted which bring to light new findings and discoveries.
+There are always new studies being conducted which bring to light new findings and discoveries.

 When all else fails, be sure to have a breath and a sense of humor.
 Some babies are just going to be fussy, no matter what.
 When you breathe and center yourself, you’ll realize that the moment will pass, and your child will grow out of it.

 When your baby is seriously keeping you up at night, it means that you’re not getting enough sleep as well.
 It might be tempting to try to get things done during the day while your child naps, but it’s important that you get enough rest as well.

 If you’re exercising during the day, be sure to bring your baby with you.
 A nice walk in the park with the stroller will do wonders for both of you, as you’re getting fresh air and experiencing the outdoors, which aids in overall well-being.

 Now you have 55 wonderful tips on how to help your baby sleep better at night!
 Keep in mind that sleep is a habit, and when you start building the right routine, you’re creating a ritual that will help your baby sleep soundly.